 For an ultra-modern food processor the Breville BFP800XL is a top choice in some of the newest food processor reviews and ratings.
 Its sleek design and easy to use controls are complimented by a blue LCD display screen for those who want the most technologically advanced feel in their kitchen.
-This model is also a top performer when it comes to the chores tasked of today’s food processors.
+This model is also a great performer when it comes to mundane chores.
 Stainless steel cutting discs deliver a consistent slice on whichever blade that you choose.
 It has a rather hefty motor that will not choke on anything that is dropped down its extra wide feed chute.

 The BFP800XL is a workhorse and it is something that should be a tremendous benefit to avid chefs.
 With all that being said, the price tag is rather steep.
 At $400, this is not going to be something for everyone, but it does make for a great addition to any wishlist.